riolly/create-t3-app/README.md

   }
 ```

-Replace your DATABASE_URL on `.env` with url that you get from planetscale
+Replace your DATABASE_URL on `.env` with url that you get from PlanetScale

 #### 🔎 Google OAuth